AisyluFattakhova/AisyluFattakhova.github.io/_posts/2025-11-01-gcn-protein-function.md

 ![Class Distribution]({{ site.baseurl }}/assets/class_dist.png)

 The class distribution shows that protein functions are **highly imbalanced**—some functions are common (appear in many proteins) while others are rare.
 This is typical in biological datasets and something we need to account for in our evaluation metrics.
 We'll use micro-averaged F1 score to handle this imbalance.

+Now that we understand our data, let's build a Graph Convolutional Network to learn from these protein interactions and predict functions.

 ---